akaigoro/df4j/README.md

 We started with Actor example, as actor model is widely known.
 However, df4j treats actors as a special case of a node in dataflow graph, namely, a node with one explicit input arc (there is also an implicit arc which makes a loop and holds one token - the state of the node instance).
-Below is an implementation based on DataflowNode:
+Below is an implementation based on naked DataflowNode:

 <pre>
     class Collector extends DataflowNode {